About Precita Eyes

 Closed ALL Holidays

 For over 40 years we have been committed to enriching communities through collaborative murals that celebrate culture, unity, history and nature.
 From affordable youth arts education programs to preserving and restoring the city's treasured public art relics, Precita Eyes is dedicated to using self expression as a tool for positive social change, and our work is impossible without donations and grants.
 Consider making a tax deductible contribution today to ensure that we can continue to thrive at www.precitaeyes.org.

 “Precita Eyes is art for the people.
-Precita's murals are thought-provoking and really speak to issues of class struggle, racism, oppression and other relevant issues to communities of color.”
+Precita's murals are thought-provoking and really speak to issues of class struggle, racism, oppression and other relevant issues to communities of color.” –Carlos A.